 “Bryan walked me through everything.
 He helped me remain strong in what I needed in order to be well and to get my career back.
 I wanted to keep working and serve my clients.”

 Felicia eventually got the full benefits she needed for the complete recovery process as ordered by her doctor.

 “Without Attorney Bryan Ramos and Gail Bailey, I would have probably quit my job and been left without pay.
 Their care and personal attention was incredibly helpful.
 Bryan is able to communicate complicated legal issues in simple terms, so it makes sense.
-I am very appreciative of the help I received from the Ramos Law Firm.
+I am very appreciative of the help I received from Ramos & Law.
 It made a huge difference in my recovery and career options.”

-The Ramos Law Firm has been advocating for injured workers for 10 years, practicing 100% Georgia workers’ compensation law.
+Ramos & Law has been advocating for injured workers for 10 years, practicing 100% Georgia workers’ compensation law.